-On October 6, 2018, a 67-year-old male passenger (suffering diabetic emergency and a possible stroke) was medevaced from the liner approx 200 ml (320 km) off Oregon USA coast.
+On October 6, 2018, a 67-year-old male passenger (suffering diabetic emergency and a possible stroke) was medevaced from the liner approx 200 mi (320 km) off the coast of Oregon USA.

 The USCG helicopter crew (MH-60 Jayhawk) was assisted by an airplane (C-27J Spartan) dispatched from Sacramento CA. The cruise ship requested medical evacuation at ~2 pm (Oct 6).
 The man was airlifted (hoisted) and transported to Astoria Regional Airport (Warrenton OR), from where an air ambulance flew him to Portland OR (Providence St Vincent Medical Center).